A FULL DAY OF PLAY AND A GOOD NIGHT’S SLEEP!

 Please visit our "Register" page or contact us at 203-744-9247 for more information and to get started.

 NOTE FROM WAGS AS OF JULY 8, 2021: Thank you for your interest in overnight boarding at Wags!
-While we wish we could meet you and your pup today, we are currently booked up for starting new clients for the rest of the summer.
+While we wish we could meet you and your pup today, we are currently booked up for starting new clients.

-After September 4th 2021, we will be available to resume evaluations.
+In the fall of 2021, we will be available to resume evaluations.
 If you fill out our waitlist form you will receive 50% off your evaluation visit.
-Beginning in late August we will be contacting the waitlist to set up evaluations in September.
+As soon as we have availability for new clients we will be contacting the waitlist to set up evaluations.

-We hate turning away new friends and are very sorry for the inconvenience.
+We are so sorry to turn away new friends and are very sorry for the inconvenience.
 Please click here to join the waitlist.

 OUR 2021 NIGHTLY RATES*